Motz224/Motz224/README.md

 - 👋 Hi, I’m @Motz224
 - 👀 I’m interested in ...
-Math, Physics, Chemistry, C++, Python, JavaScript, Japanese
 - 🌱 I’m currently learning ...
-Math, Physics, Chemistry, Python, Japanese
 - 💞️ I’m looking to collaborate on ...
-Learning
 - 📫 How to reach me ...
 Gmail: kwong9841@gmail.com | Discord: Motz224#2062

 <!---